Terms and Conditions for Receiving Financial Aid

 BAKER (MTAP) GRANT: This is a state funded grant program for low and middle income students who are Montana residents to help cover the cost of tuition, fees, and books.
 In order to be eligible, students must meet certain criteria and be enrolled as full-time students.
 A Baker grant does not have to be repaid.

 MONTANA HIGHER EDUCATION GRANT: This is a federal-state partnership funded grant program based on need, which is restricted to undergraduate students who are Montana residents.
-A MHED grant does not have to be repaid unless it is determined that you did not earn the aid by not completing the semester.
+A MHED grant does not have to be repaid.

 WORK-STUDY EMPLOYMENT: Work-study jobs are posted on DIGGERecruiting through the Career Services office.
 If you were awarded work-study, it will be listed on your Award Notification and you will receive more information regarding employment if you accept your award.